Quick link to GitHub repository

 Each sensor node is a small Arduino-class microcontroller board with multiple analog input pins.
 Each analog input pin can be connected to a track sensor; the number of sensors supported by the node depends on which board is used.
 For testing, I’m using Arduino Micro boards which have 12 analog input pins; for the actual layout, I’ll be using Adafruit Pro Trinkets (5 volt variety) as the nodes, with 8 analog inputs each.
 I chose the Pro Trinkets because:

-- 8 sensors per node was enough, and made communications between the nodes and the sensor controller simpler.
+- 8 sensors per node was enough, and allowed the sensor to be selected with only 3 bits in a command byte.

 - The Pro Trinkets are cheaper per unit (around $10 versus $25 for the Arduino Micro).